 The Lenovo IdeaPad Gaming 3 AMD has a mediocre port selection.
 Its USB-A ports support only USB 3.2 Gen 1 data transfer speed (up to 5Gbps).
 Its single USB-C port also supports USB 3.2 Gen 1 data transfer speed, and you can only use it for data, meaning you can't use it to charge the laptop or output a video signal to an external display.
 If you want a similar laptop with Thunderbolt 4 support, check out the ASUS TUF Dash F15 (2022).

-The Lenovo IdeaPad Gaming 3's wireless adapter is a MediaTek Wi-Fi 6 MT7921.
+The wireless adapter is a MediaTek Wi-Fi 6 MT7921.

-You can configure the Lenovo IdeaPad Gaming 3 with an AMD Ryzen 5 5600H or an AMD Ryzen 7 5800H CPU.
-They're high-power processors typically found in gaming laptops and mobile workstations and can handle demanding workloads like gaming, video editing, and 3D animation.
-The Ryzen 5 5600H has six cores and 12 threads, while the Ryzen 7 5800H has eight cores and 16 threads.
+Both are high-power processors typically found in gaming laptops and mobile workstations and can handle demanding workloads like gaming, video editing, and 3D animation.
 The Ryzen 7 5800H is faster than the Ryzen 5 5600H, especially in multi-threaded applications.
-The performance difference isn't huge in GPU-limited games, but it's very noticeable in CPU-intensive games like Civilization VI or open-world games.
+The performance difference isn't huge in GPU-limited games, but it's noticeable in CPU-intensive games, like real-time strategy and open-world games.
 For production workloads like video editing or programming, it's best to go with the Ryzen 7 5800H as it'll be able to complete tasks much faster.

 The Lenovo IdeaPad Gaming 3 is available with the following dedicated GPUs: